-What are the stages of Group Development?
+What are the four elements of Group Dynamics?

 While developing a team, it is of utmost importance to have some basic sense of the stages that how a typical team moves through while evolving into a high-performing team.
 When leaders are aware of each stage it helps the leaders to understand the reasons for each members’ behavior during that stage of the member and thus guiding the members to evolve the team into the next stages.

 The first get together of the members is set during this stage.
 Initially, all of them are, are considering questions like, “What am I here for?”, “Who else is here?” and “Who am I comfortable with?” which is very common in every single case.
 Thus it is important for members to get involved with each other, starting with introducing themselves to each other.
 The team leader here must have a clear and strong leadership to ensure that the group members feel the clarity and comfort required to evolve for the next stage.

 During the storming stage, members are initiating to voice their individual differences, join them with others who share the same beliefs, and thus jockey for position in the group.
 Here, it is highly required for members to be highly involved with each other, this might include voicing their concerns in order to feel represented and understood.
 The team leader should help members to voice their views, and to achieve validity about their purpose and priorities.

 This is the stage, where the members are beginning to share a common commitment to the purpose of the group, including to the organization's overall goals and how each of the goals can be achieved.
 Here, the team leader must focus on continuing to clarify the roles of each and every member, and a clear and workable structure and process for the group member to achieve their goals.